cyberlabsai/perse-client-javascript/README.md

-# cyberface-client-javascript
+# perse-client-javascript

-A simple SDK to help using the CyberFace API.
+A simple SDK to help using the perse API.

 ## How to use